divisor Logo CartagenaCaribe.com

 One of the characteristics of our kitchen is to accompany salt dishes with some sweets.
 This way we have the cariseca, enyucado, sweet platanos cooked in different ways.

 Another detail in the making of our fried food, is the importance of beating certain masses or frying them so air will be introduced.
 This is how we get the buñuelos of black headed beans which must be beaten by hand in a special way so they are light as foam.
-The safest BTC casino in the world abide by strict regulations to ensure that all players are treated fairly.
-Every online casino has a posted privacy policy that explains how they will protect your personal information and many sites now offer games that are regulated by an independent testing agency like eCOGRA (eCommerce Online Gaming Regulation Assurance).

 In the seasoning of Cartagena there is an equilibrium and harmony of flavors, where none stands out from the rest.
 We use white onion in abundance, sharp and scent pepper, achiote, chives, sweet chili, and indispensable in our dishes, the tomato and cumin, this later with moderation.
 The hot chili and coriander are not part of our seasonings